Asthma

 What Conditions Are Similar to Asthma?

-How Do I Know If I Have Been Misdiagnosed With Asthma?
+How Do I Know If I Have Been Misdiagnosed with Asthma?

 If you have been following an asthma treatment plan but it isn’t helping, talk with your doctor.
 They may have you do a test called a methacholine [meth-uh-KOH-leen] challenge.
+This test can be performed on people 5 years of age and older.

-If your lung function goes down a lot during the test, that means you have asthma.
+If your lung function goes down a lot during the test, that means you could have asthma.
 People without asthma should be able to go through the entire test without a major drop in their lung function.

-Medical Review: July 2022 by John James, MD
+Medical Review: July 2024 by John James, MD

 References

-1. Shawn D. Aaron, Katherine L. Vandemheen, J. Mark FitzGerald, Martha Ainslie, Samir Gupta, Catherine Lemière, Stephen K. Field, R. Andrew McIvor, Paul Hernandez, Irvin Mayers, Sunita Mulpuru, Gonzalo G. Alvarez, Smita Pakhale, Ranjeeta Mallick, Louis-Philippe Boulet.
+3. Shawn D. Aaron, Katherine L. Vandemheen, J. Mark FitzGerald, Martha Ainslie, Samir Gupta, Catherine Lemière, Stephen K. Field, R. Andrew McIvor, Paul Hernandez, Irvin Mayers, Sunita Mulpuru, Gonzalo G. Alvarez, Smita Pakhale, Ranjeeta Mallick, Louis-Philippe Boulet.
 Revaluation of Diagnosis in Adults With Physician-Diagnosed Asthma.
 JAMA.
-2017;317(3):269–279. doi:10.1001/jama.2016.19627.
+2017;317(3):269–279. doi:10.1001/jama.2016.19627